batpigandme/idk-2020/README.md

-# idk-2020
+# idk-2020 😳

-😳 You probably asked me a question, and I didn't know the answer.
-So, file an issue!
+Did you ask me a question in person, and I didn't know the answer, so I told you to file an issue?
+If so, you're in the right place...